The Elusive Covid Antibody

 Which seems to suggest, as with a PCR test, that SOMETHING does not mean one thing, but could mean one of many things..

 In other words, the antibody test does not detect a SARS CoV-2 specific antibody.
-What it detects is the most common kind of antibody – antibodies that have been with us for millennia – that are produced for all manner of reasons – antibodies that will likely bind to any common or garden coronavirus…and whatever else happens to be hanging around.
+If anything, what it detects is the most common kind of antibody – antibodies that according to “the science” have been with us for millennia – that are produced for all manner of reasons – antibodies that will likely bind to any old coronavirus…and whatever else happens to be hanging around.

 In tandem with the PCR test (not medically certified for diagnostic use; spits out false positives like a winning night at the roulette table) this can only mean that all clinical decisions relating to the “treatment” of a supposed infection by an alleged virus that was never isolated in the first place, are entirely based upon tests that are not capable of doing what they’re purportedly being used for.